Coronavirus (COVID-19) SPIKE-1 trial – CRUK’s Centre for Drug Development

 The trial design

-The trial is currently looking for people to take part in the pilot phase.
+This clinical trial is looking for up to 100 people to take part.

 It is a randomised trial.
 Everyone taking part is put into 1 of 2 arms.
-If enrolled in the pilot phase you will either:
+If enrolled you will either:

 - continue with no camostat and best supportive care at home